Guide for St. Augustine Grass: Yearly Maintenance Program

 Mowing Grass

 Timing is key for mowing.
-Begin a routine mowing program when the St. Augustine grass is out dormancy and begins to turn green in the spring.
+Begin a routine mowing program when the St. Augustine grass is out of dormancy and turns green in the spring.

-Typically, this will be at the beginning of March when the grass starts to actively grow.
-It is important to know that St. Augustine grass will require different levels of mowing in each season.
+Typically, this will be at the beginning of March, when the grass starts to grow actively.
+It is important to know that St. Augustine grass requires different levels of mowing in each season.
 Depending on the rain frequency (which stimulates turf growth), you may mow more than once a week.

-From spring to summer, you will want to keep your mower at a low mowing height to allow your grass to actively grow.
-To achieve this you will need to set your mower setting between 2 to 2 1/2 inches high and for shaded lawns you will keep it at least 3 inches high.
-Be careful not to set the mower blades too low, as it may cut the root of the grass and cause the turf to brown, or wither from dehydration.
-Yes this does mean that you will have to mow more frequently, but this is a good thing because your St. Augustine grass will be stimulated to grow.
+From spring to summer, you will want to keep your mower at a low mowing height to allow your grass to grow actively.
+To achieve this, you must set your mower setting between 2 to 2 1/2 inches high, and for shaded lawns, you will keep it at least 3 inches high.
+Be careful not to set the mower blades too low, as it may cut the grass's root, cause the turf to brown, or wither from dehydration.
+Yes, this means you will have to mow more frequently, but this is good because your St. Augustine grass will be stimulated to grow.

-Another unexpected benefit, is when your mowing you will notice lumps of grass or dirt on your turf.
-When the blades of your mower pulls the grass from its core it is helping oxygen and nutrients to reach your grass roots by loosening the soil.
-This is known as aeration, which is something you can do after mowing to help your lawns.
-To help spread nutrients back into your yard either collect the lawn clippings to form into mulch or leave grass blades where they fell to return nutrients back to the soil.
+Another unexpected benefit is when you're mowing, you will notice lumps of grass or dirt on your turf.
+When your mower's blades pull the grass from its core, it helps oxygen and nutrients reach your grass roots by loosening the soil.
+This is known as aeration, which you can do after mowing to help your lawns.
+To help spread nutrients back into your yard, either collect the lawn clippings to form mulch or leave grass blades where they fell to return nutrients to the soil.

 5. Water Your St. Augustine Grass Throughout the Year